Kalabasa/htmz/README.md

 <b>htmz</b> is a minimal HTML microframework that gives you the power to create dynamic web user interfaces with the familiar simplicity of **vanilla HTML**.

 Zero dependencies.
 Zero JS bundles to load.
-Not even a backend is strictly required.
+Not even a backend is required.
 Just a _181-byte inline snippet_.

 See the [documentation website](https://kalabasa.github.io/htmz) for more details, usage, examples, and more.